Causal Inference: Identification Under Unmeasured Confounding (Instrumental Variables)

 • Under the monotonicity framework, we “restricted” treatment effect heterogeneity in the latent space by simply removing defiers (i.e., (IV6)).

-• In a separate line of work by Robins (1994) (see M. A. Hernán and Robins (2006) for a more refined version), an instrument was defined to restrict treatment effect heterogeneity through the no additive interaction assumption.
+In a separate line of work by Robins (1994) (see M. A. Hernán and Robins (2006) and Wang and Tchetgen Tchetgen (2018) for more refined versions), an instrument was defined to restrict treatment effect heterogeneity in the latent space through the no additive interaction assumption.

 • As you’ll see below, the same ratio that identified the LATE also identifies the average treatment effect on the treated (ATT) if an instrument is defined in another way that restricts treatment effect heterogeneity.

-Roughly speaking, the no additive interaction framework assumes the following conditions:
+Roughly speaking, the no additive interaction framework assumes the following:

 • The framework does not assume the existence of counterfactuals \(A(1), A(0)\).

-• Assumption (JV4) states that the instrument is associated with \(A\).
-In contrast to assumption (IV4), we do not necessarily need to have a causal effect of \(Z\) on \(A\).
+• Assumption (IV4’) states that the instrument is associated with \(A\).
+In contrast to (IV4), we do not necessarily need to have a causal effect of \(Z\) on \(A\).

 • A saturated model simply means that all of the variations on the left-hand side of the equality (i.e. the conditional expectation) can be explained by the model on the right-hand side of the equality.